jovyntls/fyp-artefact/README.md

 ## Source Code

-The source code of our automated pipeline can be found in the `source-code/`, or on [Github](https://github.com/jovyntls/inconsistencies-in-tex).
+The source code of our automated pipeline can be found in the `source-code/` directory, which is also [hosted on Github](https://github.com/jovyntls/inconsistencies-in-tex).

 Besides the end-to-end pipeline, this directory also includes supplementary scripts that may be useful for verifying and analysing results.
-See `source-code/README.md` for details.
+See `source-code/README.md` for details on all available scripts and flags.

 ## Motivating Study